-Druk Siddhi Tours, a registered tour operator in Bhutan with License number 1036248 has been founded in 2017.
+Druk Siddhi Tours or Bhutan Siddhi Tours is a registered tour operator in Bhutan with License number 1036248 and has been founded in 2017.

 Druk means Bhutan, the Dragon Kingdom and Siddhi is a Sanskrit term which means ‘accomplishment’.
 There are ‘Two-fold siddhis’ – supreme and ordinary siddhis (for details please click).
 The name has been so kept as we sincerely and honestly aspire you to accomplish your visit to Bhutan, while at the same time benefit the local community and environment.

 Further, we adopted our tagline as “Refreshingly Different” for you will not just see and hear, but refreshingly feel with a difference.

 The team is led by Mr. Namgay Dendup who worked with Bhutan’s Forestry, Wildlife and Ecotourism services for 19 years, before voluntarily resigning in 2017.
 He personally guides and provides training to all the team members to perform according to Druk Siddhi Tours (Bhutan Siddhi Tours) vision.
 Mr. Namgay apart from sitting in the office enjoys being in the field and, for that reason he has completed the Guide Course (with Distinction).
 Even during his government service days, he used to go as a guide for the government official delegations due to the following reasons.